averynortonsmith/xv6-riscv-fall19/presentation.md

 ----------

-- resources
+### resources

+- incremental nature meant that we were never working with non-buggy code

 - lots of time working with GDB
-- incremental nature meant that we were never working with non-buggy code

 - figuring out where / why guest kernel was crashing
 - seeing how the normal xv6 initialization sequence proceeds
+- guest / host binary divergence
 - GDB is wonderful, has hard time with jumps between guest and host

 - RISC-V reader - good for understanding instruction encodings,